36 results for covid-19

 Testing plays a pivotal role in how we look after our health and wellbeing.
-This is true of the recent global response to 2019 novel coronavirus (COVID-19).
+This is true of the global response to 2019 novel coronavirus (COVID-19).
 It is also true of how we continue to respond to HIV and look after our sexual health more broadly.

 COVID-19 & Face Masks

 Many people use face masks to prevent catching or passing on COVID-19.
 There is a lot of information on how to prevent the virus.
 Face coverings, such as masks, add an additional protective physical barrier to protect you and those around you.

-The Australian Government has announced that everyone over 12 in Australia will be offered a safe and effective COVID-19 vaccine.
-The COVID-19 vaccine they offer will be voluntary and free.
+The Australian Government has announced that everyone over 5 in Australia is able to receive a safe and effective COVID-19 vaccine.
+The COVID-19 vaccine they offer is voluntary and free.